influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 To address these concerns, compactions prioritize old WAL files over optimizing storage/compression to avoid data being hidden overload situations.
 This also accounts for the fact that shards will eventually become cold for writes so that existing data will be able to be optimized.
 To maintain consistent performance, the number of each type of file processed as well as the size of each file processed is bounded.

+### Memory Footprint

+The memory footprint should shoud not grow unbounded due to additional files or series keys of large sizes or numbers.
+Some options for addressing this concern is covered in the [Design Options] section.

 ## Concurrency

 The main concern with concurrency is that reads and writes should not block each other.
 Writes add entries to the Cache and append entries to the WAL.
 During queries, the contention points will be the Cache and existing TSM files.
 Since the Cache and TSM file data is only access through the engine by the cursors, several strategies can be used to improve concurrency.